-- educators are appropriately and fairly recruited, inducted, trained (including in relation to equality, diversity and inclusion and the inclusive culture and expectations of the institution and to make non-biased assessments), managed in their roles, and provided with opportunities for development. - ii. educators are able to ask for and receive the support and resources required to effectively meet their responsibilities and develop in their role as an educator. - iii. educators comply with and meet all relevant standards and requirements, and act as appropriate professional role models - iv. there are sufficient numbers of experienced educators with the capacity to teach, assess and support the delivery of the recognised qualification.
+- i. educators are appropriately and fairly recruited, inducted, trained (including in relation to equality, diversity and inclusion and the inclusive culture and expectations of the educational provider and to make nonbiased assessments), managed in their roles, and provided with opportunities for development. - ii. educators are able to ask for and receive the support and resources required to effectively meet their responsibilities and develop in their role as an educator.

-Those teaching practical osteopathic skills and theory, or acting as clinical or practice educators, must be registered with the General Osteopathic Council. - v. educators either have a teaching qualification, or are working towards this, or have relevant and recent teaching experience.
+- iii. educators comply with and meet all relevant standards and requirements, and act as appropriate professional role models - iv. there are sufficient numbers of experienced educators with the capacity to teach, assess and support the delivery of the recognised qualification (those teaching practical osteopathic skills and theory, or acting as clinical or practice educators, must be registered with the General Osteopathic Council, or with another UK statutory health care regulator if appropriate to the provision of diverse education opportunities). - v. educators either have a teaching qualification, or are working towards this, or have relevant and recent teaching experience.